b-man/DarwinARM_SDK/README.md

 	* unifdef
 	* autotools-dev

-What is What is included in this SDK:
+What is included in this SDK:

 	* Developer tools:
 		- image3maker		- a simple utility used to generate img3 files to be used when building GenericBooter